Kraisie/RoleWatcher/README.md

 [Forum role API](#forum-role-api) section.
 Also needs to include the query parameters so if your query parameter for the user ID is `uid` an example URL would be `https://example.com/roleapi?uid=`.
-Any authorization your API requires needs to happen via query parameters so a resulting url would be `https://example.com/roleapi?authkey=1234abc890&uid=`.
+Any authorization your API requires needs to happen via query parameters, so a resulting url would be `https://example.com/roleapi?authkey=1234abc890&uid=`.
 Keep in mind that the users' ID will be appended to the end, so the query parameter for the user ID has to be the last one! \
-If this value is not set or an invalid URL role synchronisation will not work.
+Role synchronisation will not work if this value is not set or an invalid URL.

 #### FORUM_ROLE_API_DELAY_MS

 The delay between requests to the role API in milliseconds.
-Has to be at least 100 and defaults to 5000 (50000 milliseconds -> 5 seconds) if no value is set.
+Has to be at least 100 and defaults to 5000 (5000 milliseconds -> 5 seconds) if no value is set.
 If you set a value below 100 it will still work but will use a delay of 100ms.